What to do to protect your company by planning now

 Let’s say all of a sudden one of your key employees hands you their notice to leave.
 You are stunned.
 They were crucial to your current operations and business success.
 In talking with them, one of the reasons they are leaving is because they don’t feel there was any place for them to move up – they would be doing the same old job year after year.
 Although you felt you had a big place for them, there were never any discussions about their future.
 You don’t know where to start to replace them.
 It is a huge loss.

 In our competitive economic environment, it is harder and harder to find and keep the talent you need.
-In 2018 The Work Institute did a major study and found that “employers will (have paid) $600 billion in turnover costs and can expect that number to increase to $680 billion by 2020.”
+The Work Institute did a major study and found that “employers will (have paid) $600 billion in turnover costs and can expect that number to increase to $680 billion.”
 Increasingly, workers have more career choices and they want a positive workplace culture where they can learn, develop, have a life/work balance and, yes, even have fun.

 One of the most significant reasons for people to leave is lack (or their perceived lack) of development opportunities.
 And replacing people is taking more time than ever before.
 Training and Industry Quarterly identifies that it takes at least 1 to 2 years before an employee is “fully productive.”
 That’s a lot of time and money for you to deal with in not just keeping your business going, but moving your growth forward as planned.